How to Code a Website

 Bootstrap is an open-source toolkit for creating a website with HTML and CSS.

 In plain English, Bootstrap takes care of the basic structure of an HTML document and CSS stylesheet for you.
 It delivers a framework that makes sure that the main scaffolding of your web page is ready and optimized for further development.
+It also handles CSS resets and cross-browser consistency, so your page will look similar across Chrome, Firefox, Safari, Edge, and other browsers.

 Basically, Bootstrap lets you not start from scratch, and instead go right into the fun part.
 With it, you don’t have to work on the often boring early stages of creating a website with HTML and CSS.